Target level of study

 Faculty of Science

-Description*: Project carried out in a research laboratory or in connection with an industrial problem, during which the student must, alone or in a group, appropriate the problem proposed by the research team, and use the modeling and calculation tools acquired during his/her training to solve it and propose a solution.
-Students are required to give a written and oral presentation of their approach and the results obtained.
+Description*: Project carried out in a research laboratory or in connection with an industrial issue, during which the student must, alone or in a group, take ownership of the problem proposed by the research team and use the modeling and calculation tools acquired during their training to solve it and propose a solution.
+The student must provide a written and oral report on their approach and the results obtained.

 Design and Additive Manufacturing